w3c/wot-ngsi-ld/examples/README.md

 # Examples
 This directory (will) contain or link to examples of how NGSI-LD and WoT can be used together.

+Relate to WoT Use Case process, see https://github.com/w3c/wot-usecases, in particular see the template https://github.com/w3c/wot-usecases/issues/new?template=use-case-template.yml.

 ## To Do
 * Look at NGSI-LD Primers and try to apply WoT concepts to examples there.
+   - Franck/Martin to discuss in ISG plenary next week
-* Look up past WoT presentations e.g. on functional safety, spatial data, and digital twins
+* Look up past WoT CG presentations e.g. on functional safety, spatial data, and digital twins
+   - McCool to ask Ege
+* Identify key concepts in WoT and NGSI-LD to compare
+   - Martin

 ## Possible Topics